 Nine Lanyon Place was the first Grade A office space to be constructed in Belfast following the historic signing of the Good Friday Agreement in 1998.
 This symbolism, coupled with the significance of NICS’s modern workforce consolidation, make this prestigious project stand out within the GRAHAM Facilities Management portfolio.

 Door access and security system upgrades, plus extensive redecoration, were additional features of the brief.
-From the outset, we created a robust programme, which was monitored and reviewed on a consistent basis.
-If an unforeseen circumstance occurred, we immediately issued an Early Works Notice to ensure resolution at the earliest possible stage.
+If an unforeseen circumstance occurred, we immediately issued an Early Warning Notice to ensure resolution at the earliest possible stage.

 In addition, on receipt of CEs or revised design drawings, we scheduled their completion outside of normal working hours so as to maintain the original handover date.